foss-xtensa/amazon-freertos/lib/FreeRTOS/portable/XCC/Xtensa/readme_xtensa.txt

 E.g. if your task requires 2000 bytes of stack space, you must allocate (2000 + XT_STACK_EXTRA_CLIB) bytes for the stack.

-To build the example with thread-safe C library support:

-> xt-make CFLAGS="-O0" example

-The "-O0" is necessary because you are overriding the default COPT=-O0.
-You can specify any optimization level you require (if none, the compiler defaults to -O2).

 IMPORTANT NOTE
 --------------